-- As these features may not be present if a patient has received pre-hospital rapid tranquilisation or anaesthesia, progressed to a stage of exhaustion, or is peri-arrest or in cardiac arrest in the ED, obtaining a pre-hospital history which is as detailed as possible is important. - 2.
+- 1. These features have their origin in literature on Excited Delirium (a contested diagnosis, which is not recognised in the UK).
+Unfortunately, there is a lack of evidence studying ABD in a UK context, and this literature therefore represents the best available information to identify patients at risk who are presenting with ABD. - 2.
+As these features may not be present if a patient has received pre-hospital rapid tranquilisation or anaesthesia, progressed to a stage of exhaustion, or is peri-arrest or in cardiac arrest in the ED, obtaining a pre-hospital history which is as detailed as possible is important. - 3.
 As most cases of ABD are toxicological in origin, consideration should be given to prolonged resuscitation efforts in cases of cardiac arrest.